-The Easy Chocolate Caramel Bars were great, but I wanted to try a second version a little more like the Sheila’s Dream Bars from Pot Belly Sandwich Shop.
-Those bars don’t contain oats, and some say the caramel in the middle is the kind used for candy apples.
-There are a few different brands of caramel mixes you can buy for apple dipping (they’re usually in the produce section), but I immediately thought of the old caramel apple wraps from the ’70s called “Wrapples”.
-I hadn’t seen them in a couple of decades, then the other day noticed that Concord Foods had a similar caramel apple wrap.
-Update: Spotted again at Wegman’s 11/4/2021!
+After making a batch of Easy Chocolate Caramel Bars, I wanted to try a second version.
+At the time I was interested in making them like the Sheila's Dream Bars they sell (or used to sell?) at Potbelly Sandwich Shop, and someone told me that they used caramel apple fudge in the center.
+I'm not ever sure what that is, but it gave me the idea to use caramel apple wraps.
+Remember the old caramel apple wraps from the '70s called "Wrapples".
+I hadn't seen them in a couple of decades, then the other day noticed that Concord Foods had a similar caramel apple wrap.

 So yes, I could have just used caramels or Kraft caramel bits, but I liked the idea of effortlessly laying the caramel over the base without having to unwrap or melt it.